Subjects:

 Terminating resistors:

-Termination resistors are used in every CAN bus system.
-These are often located in the nodes at the end of the CAN bus line (wire).
-These resistors each have a resistance of 120Ω (Ohms).
-The replacement resistance is measured as 60Ω with a resistance measurement on the wires.
+Terminating resistors are used in every high speed CAN bus network.
+These are often located in the nodes at the end of the CAN bus line (wire) or incorporated in the wiring.
+These resistors each have a resistance of 120Ω (Ohm).
+The replacement resistance is measured as 60Ω on a resistance measurement on the wires.

 These terminating resistors serve to suppress interference; if these were not there, reflection would arise.
 The voltage signal travels through the CAN bus wire, comes to the end and bounces back.
 The latter is prevented.
 The voltage is included in the resistor.
 Reflection could cause voltage signals to bounce off, affecting the messages sent and then interfering with control devices.